yokharian/hidock-cli/hidock-desktop-app/docs/BUG_LIST.md

   - **Status:** `FIXED`
   - **File to Blame:** @hidock_device.py
   - **Resolution:** Modified the `_receive_response` method to no longer increment the error counter for expected timeouts during streaming operations (like file listing).
 This cleans up the log significantly and prevents false error inflation.

+- **Missing Download Cancellation Functionality:**

+  - **Status:** FIXED
+  - **Problem:** There was no way to stop or cancel downloads once they were in progress.
+Users could not abort slow or problematic downloads, forcing them to wait for completion or failure.
+  - **Evidence:** User report indicating inability to stop downloads in progress
+  - **Files to Blame:** @gui_main_window.py, @gui_actions_file.py, @file_operations_manager.py
+  - **Resolution:**
+    - Enhanced file_operations_manager.py with pre-execution cancellation checks in _worker_thread()
+    - Added proper partial file cleanup in cancel_operation() method
+    - Implemented cancellation status checking before and during operation execution
+    - Added comprehensive cleanup of partial downloads when operations are cancelled
+    - Ensured cancelled operations are properly skipped and don't consume worker resources

+- **Player Animation Issues with File Changes:**

+  - **Status:** FIXED
+  - **Problem:** When double-clicking a file to start playing, then clicking another file, the player animation continued over the new file even though the previous file was still playing.
+The player position indicator was not properly reset when switching files.
+  - **Evidence:** User report indicating position indicator continues moving on new files when previous file is still playing
+  - **Files to Blame:** @gui_main_window.py, @audio_player_enhanced.py, @audio_visualization.py
+  - **Resolution:**
+    - Modified _on_audio_position_changed() in gui_main_window.py to only update visualization when the selected file matches the currently playing file
+    - Enhanced load_track() method in audio_player_enhanced.py to properly reset position when switching files
+    - Added clear_position_indicators() method to audio_visualization.py for proper position indicator cleanup
+    - Updated _update_waveform_for_selection() to clear position indicators for non-playing files
+    - Enhanced stop_audio_playback_gui() to clear visualization position indicators when stopping playback
+    - Ensured proper synchronization between audio player state and visualization display

+- **File List Scrollbar Not Visible (Fixed Permanently):**

+  - **Status:** FIXED
+  - **Problem:** The scrollbar for the file list treeview was not visible, making it impossible to scroll through long file lists when the number of files exceeded the visible area.
+This was a recurring issue that had multiple previous "fix" attempts that all failed to resolve the root cause.
+  - **Evidence:** User report indicating scrollbar is missing from the file list, confirmed recurring issue despite previous attempts
+  - **Files to Blame:** @gui_treeview.py, @gui_main_window.py
+  - **Resolution:**
+    - Root cause identified: The existing TTK scrollbar styling used "transparent" trough color from CustomTkinter theme, making the scrollbar invisible
+    - Replaced the problematic theme-based styling with explicit, visible colors in _create_file_tree_frame()
+    - Applied custom "FileTree.Vertical.TScrollbar" style with dark gray trough (#2b2b2b), medium gray thumb (#4a4a4a), and light gray arrows (#cccccc)
+    - Added hover effects for better user feedback (lighter colors on active state)
+    - Improved grid column configuration to ensure proper scrollbar spacing and sizing
+    - Added explicit borderwidth and relief styling to ensure scrollbar visibility across all themes
+    - This fix addresses the fundamental styling issue that caused all previous attempts to fail